Giovanni Giolitti: Indictment and comeback

-After his resignation, Giolitti was indicted for abuse of power as minister, but the Supreme Court of Cassation quashed the indictment by denying the competence of the ordinary tribunals to judge ministerial acts.

-For several years he was compelled to play a passive part, having lost all credit.
+After his resignation, Giolitti was indicted for abuse of power as minister; however, Italy's Supreme Court of Cassation quashed the indictment by denying the competence of the ordinary tribunals to judge ministerial acts.
+For several years, he was compelled to play a passive part, having lost all credit.
 But by keeping in the background and giving public opinion time to forget his past, as well as by parliamentary intrigue, he gradually regained much of his former influence.

-Moreover, Giolitti made capital of the Socialist agitation and of the repression to which other statesmen resorted, and gave the agitators to understand that were he premier he would remain neutral in labour conflicts.
+Moreover, Giolitti made capital of the socialist agitation and of the repression to which other statesmen resorted, and gave the agitators to understand that were he premier he would remain neutral in labour conflicts.
 Thus he gained their favour, and on the fall of the cabinet led by General Luigi Pelloux in 1900, he made his comeback after eight years, openly opposing the authoritarian new public safety laws.

-Due to a left-ward shift in parliamentary liberalism at the general election in June, after the reactionary crisis of 1898–1900, he dominated Italian politics until World War I.

-Between 1901 and 1903 he was appointed Italian Minister of the Interior by Prime Minister Giuseppe Zanardelli, but critics accused Giolitti of being the de facto prime minister, due to Zanardelli's age.
+Due to a left-ward shift in parliamentary liberalism at the 1900 Italian general election, after the reactionary crisis of 1898–1900, he dominated Italian politics until World War I. Between 1901 and 1903, he was appointed Italian Minister of the Interior by Prime Minister Giuseppe Zanardelli; critics accused Giolitti of being the de facto prime minister due to Zanardelli's age.

 Second term as prime minister, 1903–1905

-On 3 November 1903, Giovanni Giolitti was appointed prime minister by King Victor Emmanuel III and formed his second gevernment.
+On 3 November 1903, Giolitti was appointed prime minister by King Victor Emmanuel III and formed the second Giolitti government.

 Social policy

 This cartoon in the satirical magazine L'Asino (The Donkey) in May 1911, described the policy of Giolitti: on the one hand, dressed in elegant suit, he reassures conservatives; on the other, with less elegant clothes, he is addressing the workers.

 During his second term as head of the government onwards, Giolitti courted the left and labour unions with social legislation, including subsidies for low-income housing, preferential government contracts for worker cooperatives, and old age and disability pensions.
-Under a circular of November 1903, the most substantial investigation of drinking water was initiated.
+Under a circular of November 1903, a substantial investigation of drinking water was initiated.
 A law of 31 January 1904 extended accident insurance to a number of agricultural workers, while a law of July 1904 offered fiscal and economic support to companies wishing to establish business in the Neapolitan area.
 That same year, the State facilitated the building of an Apulian aqueduct, while national legislation was passed aimed at enhancing living conditions in asylums.
 A healthcare reform law was introduced in February 1904, which reiterated some key concepts of a previous health law passed under Francesco Crispi, "extending its potential through appropriate modifications and additions.
-The interventions were essentially concentrated on four issues: making the fate of municipal doctors less precarious, completing health care for the poor, facilitating better organization of local hygiene supervision and initiating more effective protection of the population in the countryside.”
+The interventions were essentially concentrated on four issues: making the fate of municipal doctors less precarious, completing health care for the poor, facilitating better organization of local hygiene supervision and initiating more effective protection of the population in the countryside."
 In addition, a law of March 1904 established a pension fund for municipal secretaries.